Now in open beta - free for 14 days, no credit card required.Download now ›

 Multi-tool workflows N/A — LinkedIn only One prompt orchestrates across any tool combination

-Reliability Documented bugs on Trustpilot Native Mac app
+Reliability Documented bugs on Trustpilot Desktop application

 Support 24-48 hour response times Priority support on Pro and Ultra